tagspaces/documentation/README.md

 * WebDAV based package for selfhosting

 ## Contribution
+Enhancement of this documentation are welcomed via pull request.
+For the markdown syntax used for the document please refer to [gitbook markdown page](https://toolchain.gitbook.com/syntax/markdown.html)

+## Licensing notes
 TagSpaces is an open source software, and the code of the application's core is published under the AGPL License.
 Almost all build-in extension are published under the MIT license.
 As such, the code is publicly available on GitHub and forking is particularly recommended.

-## License of the Documentation